mroi/contao-addons/README.md

 * Daily mail of Contao log messages.
 This is especially helpful, when I am the formal administrator of a site, but other people can edit some of the content.
 I just like to have an overview of what’s going on.
+* Download tables as CSV.
+An operation button is added to tables so they can be exported to CSV files.
+It’s preconfigured for the members table, but it can be used to export columns from any DCA-backed database table in Contao.

 To use this extension, place a copy of it in Contao’s `system/modules/` directory as a subdirectory called `addons`.
 Since this extension targets my use cases, I did not add